vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 ### Removal of bandage

 I removed the waterblock flex bandage on 2025-01-24 at 12:41 AM, almost 36 hours after having put it on.

+### Resumption of hand gripper exercises with left hand (not the blood draw arm) on 2025-01-24

+I did hand gripper exercises with my left hand (my blood draw was from the right arm) around 6:07 PM, almost three hours after my first meal, about about 2 days 6 hours after the blood draw.
+This was my first time doing hand gripper exercises after the blood draw.